pascal-p/julia-notebooks/06-DataFrames/README.md

   Ref. `DataFrame.jl` [Bogumił Kamiński](http://bogumilkaminski.pl/about/), November 2020

-  A `pluto` port of the DataFrames tutorial, which is a brief (yet rather complete) introduction to basic usage of [DataFrames](https://github.com/JuliaData/DataFrames.jl).
+  A `pluto` port of the DataFrames tutorial, which is a brief (yet rather complete) introduction to a basic usage of [DataFrames](https://github.com/JuliaData/DataFrames.jl).

   This is a work in progress,